roycele/comp-580/README.md

-# comp-580
-Game: FURIOUS BIRDS
+# Game: Pitching Angry Birds

 WARNING: You MUST play on a Chrome browser